skleanthous/presentations/README.md

 1. Make sure you have markdown-it engine installed locally by running `npm install markdown-it --save-dev`
 1. Make sure you have plugin installed locally by running `npm install {Plugin Name} --save-dev`
 1. Add the plugin in [engine.js](engine.js) as per it's instructions and similar to the existing examples already in engine.js
-1. When building the presentation, you'd have to use `marp-cli`
+1. When building the presentation, you'd have to use `marp-cli` and provide an engine by running `npx @marp-team/marp-cli --engine {Path to engine} {Path to presentation}`.
+For example if you're in the [DDD Fireside chat folder](./20200130%20-%20DDD%20fireside%20chat/), you can run:
+   - `npx @marp-team/marp-cli --engine ../engine.js Presentation.md`

 ## Presentations